-Phylogeny of Morpho butterflies genus (from Chazot et al., 2016) split in 2 group: a clade of canopy species (blue line) and a group of understory species (green line).
-Dimorphism between male (internal pictures) and females (external picture) is variable but often imply differences in blue coloration.
+Phylogeny of Morpho butterflies genus (from Chazot et al., 2016) splitted in 2 group: a clade of canopy species (blue line) and a group of understory species (green line).
+Dimorphism between male (internal pictures) and females (external picture) is variable but often implies differences in blue coloration.

 References